 We derive revenue from a client based on the solutions purchased by the client, the number of client employees as well as the amount, type and timing of services provided with respect to those client employees.
 As such, the number of client employees on our system is not a good indicator of our financial results in any period.
-Recurring and other revenue accounted for 96% of our total revenues during both the three months ended September 30, 2018 and 2019.
+Recurring and other revenue accounted for 95% and 97% of our total revenues during the three months ended March 31, 2019 and March 31, 2020, respectively, and 96% and 97% of our total revenues during the nine months ended March 31, 2019 and March 31, 2020, respectively.